 Grant Proposal Makeover: Transform Your Request From No to Yes.
 Author: Cheryl A. Clarke & Susan P. Fox

 This book can help nonprofits transform "ugly duckling" grant proposals into persuasive winners.
 It illustrates common flaws in proposal-writing and shows how to fix them.
 The book also incorporates opinions from "the other side of the desk" by including helpful tips and quotes from foundation program officers and others from the funding community.
 The price is Hardcover, $29.95, Paperback $19.77.
-To purchase, go to: www.amazon.com.
+To purchase, go to: Amazon dot com.

 Insiders Guide to Outside Advice.
 Author: Grand Victoria Foundation, 2006.

 This short book can help nonprofits make better use of consultants, using a simple four-step process.
 It includes tools to help with screening and interviewing consultants.
-To download a copy: www.grandvictoriafdn.org.
+Download a copy at the Grand Vicotoria website.

 Leadership is an Art Author: Max DePree, 2004.

 Written by the then CEO of Herman Miller, Inc., the great design and furniture manufacturing company, this small but powerful book clearly and simply puts forth the notion of the value of “servant leadership” as well as the notion of the “curious” manager.
 It applies to nonprofit as well as for-profit organizations and their leaders.
-To purchase a copy: Leadership is an Art.
+Purchase a copy of Leadership is an Art.

 Made to Stick: Why Some Ideas Survive and Others Die.
 Authors: Chip and Dan Heath, 2007.

 Drawing extensively on psychological studies of memory, emotion and motivation, this book explores "stickiness"—the art of making ideas unforgettable.
 The authors set forth six principles that make ideas "stick"—simplicity, unexpectedness, concreteness, credibility, emotions and stories.
 These principles are illustrated with a host of both dramatic and humorous stories.
 Sidebars throughout the book show how bland messages can be made intriguing.
-Available from www.amazon.com.
+Available from Amazon dot com.

 Managing the Nonprofit Organization.
 Author: Peter Drucker, 2006

 The nonprofit sector is growing rapidly, creating a major need for expert advice on how to manage these organizations effectively.
 Management legend Peter Drucker provides excellent examples and explanations of mission, leadership, resources, marketing, goals, and much more.
 Interviews with nine experts also address key issues in this booming sector.
-Available from www.amazon.com.
+Available from Amazon dot com.